zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 ```

-Remember to dispose the `WebDriver` to cleanup, as in the following example.
+Finally, you should dispose the `WebDriver` to cleanup, as in the following example.

 ```csharp